 There may also be instances where we will allocate a property out-with our sheltered housing waiting list, as stated in section 4.12 of our Common Allocation Policy.
 This may be because we are unable to let a property adapted for wheelchair use from our sheltered waiting list, where an applicant's particular need will be best met by sheltered housing, or in an emergency housing situation.
-In these cases, the allocation will be dealt with sensitively and we will ensure that the applicant would be best suit is to a she'te edient ironment.
+In these cases, the allocation will be dealt with sensitively and we will ensure that the applicant would be best suited to a sheltered environment.